harrypmdev/online-book-reader/README.md

 'Rating' and 'Comment' entities were also planned for the rating and comment features.
 The comment feature was relegated to "won't have" prioritisation for this project time frame, meaning it was not implemented and an entity for comments was never created.
-An entity for ratings was created when the ratings feature was implemnted however.
+An entity for ratings was created when the ratings feature was implemented however.
 A UML table describing the resulting schema is below. <br>

 <details>
 <summary> UML Table Database Schema </summary>